2023 Tour de Romandie

 The 2023 Tour de Romandie was a road cycling stage race held between 25 and 30 April 2023 in Romandy, the French-speaking part of western Switzerland.
 It was the 76th edition of the Tour de Romandie and the 20th race of the 2023 UCI World Tour.

 Teams

-All eighteen UCI WorldTeams, three UCI ProTeam, and the Swiss national team will participate in the race.
+All eighteen UCI WorldTeams, three UCI ProTeams, and the Swiss national team participated in the race.